success4lyf/ETL-Pipline/README.md

 Python Script and Pandas Dataframe was used to extract the csv file for transformation.

 ### 2. Transform - Remove sensitive data
+The data contains sensitive data, which comes in the form of debit/credit card long numbers and customer names.
+This sensitive data was removed before it is stored.
 ### 3. Transform - Normalise data to 3NF
 ### 4. Create SQL script to generate database
 ### 5. Design schema to model data